-Having regard to the Treaty on the Functioning of the European Union,

-Having regard to Regulation (EU) 648/2012 of 4 July 2012 of the European Parliament and of the Council on OTC derivatives, central counterparties and trade repositories1, and in particular Article 11(15) thereof,
+Having regard to the Treaty on the Functioning of the European Union, Having regard to Regulation (EU) 648/2012 of 4 July 2012 of the European Parliament and of the Council on OTC derivatives, central counterparties and trade repositories8, and in particular Article 11(15) thereof, Whereas:

-Whereas:

-- (1) Counterparties have an obligation to protect themselves against credit exposures to derivatives counterparties by collecting margins where those contracts are not cleared by a central counterparty.
+- (1)Counterparties have an obligation to protect themselves against credit exposures to derivatives counterparties by collecting margins where those contracts are not cleared by a central counterparty.
 This Regulation lays out the standards for the timely, accurate and appropriately segregated exchange of collateral.
 These standards should apply on a mandatory basis to the collateral that counterparties are required to collect or post pursuant to this Regulation.
-However, counterparties which agree to collecting or posting collateral beyond the requirements of this Regulation should be able to choose whether or not to exchange such collateral in accordance with these standards. - Counterparties subject to the requirements of Article 11(3) of Regulation (EU) 648/2012 should take into account the different risk profiles of non-financial counterparties that are below the clearing threshold referred to in Article 10 of that Regulation when establishing their risk management procedures for OTC derivative contracts concluded with such entities.
+However, counterparties which agree to collecting or posting collateral beyond the requirements of this Regulation should be able to choose whether or not to exchange such collateral in accordance with these standards. - Counterparties subject to the requirements of Article 11(3) of Regulation (EU) (2) 648/2012 should take into account the different risk profiles of non-financial counterparties that are below the clearing threshold referred to in Article 10 of that Regulation when establishing their risk management procedures for OTC derivative contracts concluded with such entities.
 It is therefore appropriate to allow counterparties to determine whether or not the level of counterparty credit risk posed by those non-financial counterparties that is below that clearing threshold needs to be mitigated through the exchange of collateral.
-Given that non-financial entities established in a third country that would be below the clearing threshold if established in the Union can be assumed to have the same risk profile as non-financial counterparties below the clearing threshold established in the Union, the same approach should be applied to both types of entities in order to prevent regulatory arbitrage. - (3) Counterparties to non-cleared OTC derivatives contracts need to be protected from the risk of a potential default of the other counterparty.
-Therefore, two types of collateral in the form of margins are necessary to properly manage the risks to which those counterparties are exposed.
-The first type is variation margin, which protects counterparties against exposures related to the current market value of their OTC derivative contracts.
-The second type is initial margin, which protects counterparties against potential losses which could stem from movements in the market value of the derivatives position occurring between the last exchange of variation margin before the default of a counterparty and the time that the OTC derivative contracts are replaced or the corresponding risk is hedged.
+Given that non-financial counterparties established in a third country that would be below the clearing threshold if established in the Union can be assumed to have the same risk profiles as non-financial counterparties below the clearing threshold established in the Union, the same approach should be applied to both types of entities in order to prevent regulatory arbitrage.

-OJ L 201, 27.7.2012, p.1.
+8 OJ L 201, 27.7.2012, p.1.